 The Hebrew word Hanukkah means dedication, and the holiday is colloquially called the Festival of Lights.
 But you’ve probably seen the word spelled a variety of ways, from Hanukkah to Hannuka to Chanukah.
 Because the word is transliterated from Hebrew, there’s not an exact English equivalent for the sounds made by the Hebrew characters.
 So technically, you could spell it Khahnoocca and you wouldn’t necessarily be wrong, but most people would probably be confused.

-During the eight nights of Hanukkah, Jews light a candle to pay tribute to a miracle that occurred back in 165 BCE.
+During the eight nights of Hanukkah, Jewish people light a candle to pay tribute to a miracle that occurred back in 165 BCE.
 The Maccabees, an army of Jewish rebels, conquered the Syrian-Greeks, who had outlawed Jewish practices and defiled the holy Temple in Jerusalem by putting an altar of Zeus in it and sacrificing pigs.
 The Maccabees then rededicated and reclaimed the Temple, and although they only had enough oil to light a lamp for one day, the oil miraculously lasted for eight days.

 The Torah makes no mention of Hanukkah, and the Jewish religion places much more importance on holidays such as Passover and Rosh Hashanah.
-But because Hanukkah usually occurs in December, around Christmas time and winter break when people of many religions are celebrating the season, Jews living in the United States in the early 20th century began placing more importance on the holiday.
-Today, Jews around the world (even in Israel) have followed suit, and Hanukkah is more important than it once was.
+But because Hanukkah usually occurs in December, around Christmas time and winter break when people of many religions are celebrating the season, Jewish people living in the United States in the early 20th century began placing more importance on the holiday.
+Today, Jewish people around the world (even in Israel) have followed suit, and Hanukkah is more important than it once was.

 Hanukkah has its own set of customary foods.
-To celebrate the holiday, Jews fry foods in oil to acknowledge the miracle of the oil.
+To celebrate the holiday, Jewish people fry foods in oil to acknowledge the miracle of the oil.
 They may chow down on latkes (potato pancakes), sufganiyot (jelly doughnuts), kugel (noodle or potato casserole), and gelt (chocolate coins).

 Because the holiday is based on the Hebrew calendar, there’s no set Gregorian date range for Hanukkah.
 While it always starts on the 25th day of the Hebrew month Kislev, that date can correspond to anywhere from late November to late December.
-This year, Hanukkah begins on the evening of November 28 and going to December 6.
+In 2023, Hanukkah begins on the evening of December 7 and continues to December 15.